 Initial Care Team

 When a patient is brought to Jamaica Hospital Medical Center, the severity of injury is assessed immediately by the Trauma Team.
-The trauma surgeons and nurses are the primary team responsible for the surgical evaluation, care and plan of medical treatment.
-The way they work behind the scenes is a process designed to better help patients by making sure critical care is delivered safely and timely so that all the patient needs are met.
+The trauma surgeons and nurses are responsible for the evaluation, care and plan of treatment.
+An evidence-based process is designed to ensure that critical care is delivered safely and timely so that all the patient needs are met.

-To meet the individual needs of that injured patient, while coordinating efforts with the family if available at that time, these trauma surgeons and nurses work as a collaborative team.
-Other medical specialists also may participate in care of the injured patient, as necessary.
-These providers may be from different surgical or non-surgical specialties.
-This includes the decision when to use diagnostic evaluative tools like Ultrasound scans, CT or X-ray, etc. and in what order to provide different pieces of the care plan, called the sequencing of care.
+To meet the individual needs of an injured patient, while coordinating efforts with the family, if available at that time, the trauma surgeons and nurses work as a collaborative team.
+Other medical specialists may also participate in care of the injured patient, as necessary.
+These providers may be from various surgical or non-surgical specialties.
+This includes the decision about when to use diagnostic evaluative tools like ultrasound or CT scans, x-ray, etc. and in what order to provide different pieces of the care plan, called the sequencing of care.

 Kenneth R. Fretwell, M.D., F.A.C.S